 - SCP Foundation has the story hub Broken Masquerade, devoted to a scenario where a particularly major incident destroys North Korea, and in the process the existence of the anomalous artifacts and the organizations dealing with them is revealed to the public.

 - Gargoyles ends its second season with the revelation to the world that the Gargoyles exist.
-In the Expanded Universe comic book, this results in the creation of a NYPD task force for investigation into Gargoyle matters, as well as a hate group that targets anything supernatural.
+In the Expanded Universe comic book, this results in the creation of a NYPD task force for investigation into Gargoyle matters; as well as a hate group that targets anything supernatural (they are also the main antagonists in the third season).

 - In Ben 10, The Plumbers had kept the existence of aliens secret for decades, until Ben's heroics started making the news, and the government put together an anti-alien task force.